DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/_index.md

 During the beta phase of Intelligent Test Runner there are certain limitations:

-- Some of the environment variables required in the following sections won't be necessary after beta.
+- Some of the environment variables required in the following sections are only required during the beta phase.
 - Intelligent Test Runner only works without the Datadog Agent.
 - There are known limitations in the current implementation of Intelligent Test Runner that can cause it to skip tests that should be run.
-- Intelligent Test Runner is not able to detect:
+Intelligent Test Runner is not able to detect:
   - Changes in library dependencies.
   - Changes in compiler options.
   - Changes in external services.
   - Changes to data files in data-driven tests.

 To override Intelligent Test Runner and run all tests, add `ITR:NoSkip` (case insensitive) anywhere in your Git commit message.

-## Setup
+## Setup Datadog Library

 Prior to setting up Intelligent Test Runner, you must have finished setting up [Test Visibility][1] for your particular language.